ysthakur/CMSC320-Notes/Data Science/Time Series.md

 ## Filling in Missing Data

 Missing data can be filled in with:
-- Forward fill, where you use previous values to fill in the missing value, or
+- Forward/backward fill, where you use previous or next values to fill in the missing value
-- Backward fill, where you use the next values to fill in the missing value
+- Moving average

 ## Validation